theredplanetsings/Unit-Economist/README.md

 ## Understanding Model Accuracy with Synthetic Data

-**"How can you trust the 97.31% accuracy with dummy data?"
+**"How can we trust the 97.31% accuracy with dummy data?"
 Explained**
 ### Why Synthetic Data Creates Reliable Models

 **Real-World Patterns**: The synthetic data generator creates apartment listings that follow real-world NYC real estate patterns.
 For instance: